custom-components/pyscript/README.md

 Pyscript also provides a kernel that interfaces with the Jupyter front-ends (eg, notebook, console and lab).
 That allows you to develop and test pyscript code interactively.
-Plus you can interact with much of HASS by looking at state variables, calling services etc, in a similar way to [HASS CLI](https://github.com/home-assistant-ecosystem/home-assistant-cli), althought the CLI provides status on many other parts of HASS.
+Plus you can interact with much of HASS by looking at state variables, calling services etc, in a similar way to [HASS CLI](https://github.com/home-assistant-ecosystem/home-assistant-cli), although the CLI provides status on many other parts of HASS.

 For more information about the Jupyter kernel, see the [README](https://github.com/craigbarratt/hass-pyscript-jupyter/blob/master/README.md).
-There is also a [Jupyter notebook tutorial](https://github.com/craigbarratt/hass-pyscript-jupyter/blob/master/pyscript_tutorial.ipynb), which can be downlaoded and run interactively in Jupyter notebook connected to your live HASS with pyscript.
+There is also a [Jupyter notebook tutorial](https://github.com/craigbarratt/hass-pyscript-jupyter/blob/master/pyscript_tutorial.ipynb), which can be downloaded and run interactively in Jupyter notebook connected to your live HASS with pyscript.

 Pyscript provides functionality that complements the existing automations, templates and triggers.
 Pyscript is most similar to [AppDaemon](https://appdaemon.readthedocs.io/en/latest/), and